 There was a statistically significant relationship between TRPI and measured TRP concentrations across the 76 EA monitoring sites (r = 0.72) and the 156 additional samples in England (r = 0.86) (Table 4).
-The smaller sample of EA sites showed a linear decrease in TRPI with increasing TRP concentration, whereas the 156 sampled sites including diatom and macrophyte community composition
+The smaller sample of EA sites showed a linear decrease in TRPI with increasing TRP concentration, whereas the 156 sampled sites showed an exponential decline in TRPI with increasing TRP, most likely because the latter covered a greater range of TRP values.
+In both cases, there was a clustering of points at low TRP values.